 Non-flushables People are asked not to flush wet-wipes or any other product that is not toilet paper.
 Items such as cigarettes, cotton swaps, diapers, feminine hygiene products, paper towels, facial tissues, cleaning wipes and condoms.

 On June 1, 2020, BC Transit will be enhancing safety measures for our provincial transit systems that will allow for a return to front door loading and collection of fares in all BC Transit communities.
 With the change, fares will be collected on conventional, community, and handyDART services.

 For information and updates, visit Powell River Parks, Recreation and Culture.

 The city continues to review the criteria necessary to reopen the Recreation Complex and will inform residents when it is ready to proceed and under what conditions.

-Monday, July 6: Weight room will reopen.
-Registration is now open.
+OPEN: Weight Room.
+Registration only.
 To ensure public safety, access to the weight room is on a reservation basis only to a maximum of 15 patrons at any given time in one-hour blocks, Monday - Friday.
 Reservations are accepted online or by phone at (604) 485-2891, on a first come, first served basis.
 Drop-in admission will not be allowed.
 Time slots can be reserved up to two weeks in advance, with a of maximum one slot per person, per day.
 The layout of the weight room has been modified and several new rules have been implemented with respect physical distancing, the safe interaction of participants, as well as environmental and personal hygiene.
 For more information, visit the Parks, Recreation and Culture website and follow the Department’s Facebook page.
-Questions can be addressed to email@example.com or call (604) 485-2891.
+Questions can be addressed to firstname.lastname@example.org or call (604) 485-2891.

 On the advice of the Provincial Health Officer, city parks and trails remain open to the public.
 Parks and trails in qathet Regional District and Tla’amin Nation also remain open.